PRIVACY NOTICE

 Uses as required by or permitted by law

-Your personal data will also be used for other purposes where required by law, such as where we are obliged to provide data to the law enforcement community at their request.
+Your personal data will also be used for other purposes where required by law, such as where we are obliged to provide data to the Law Enforcement and Government Agencies at their request.

 3. WHAT ARE OUR LEGAL GROUNDS FOR HANDLING PERSONAL DATA?

-We use the following grounds for handling personal data:
+We use the following legal grounds for handling personal data:

 · Legitimate interests;